2004pp/LifeSkills/technicalpaper.md

 The message Has three parts:

 1)Headers ---> Contains metadata like topics and partitioning

-2)Key  --- key for producers/organizations
+2)Key  ----> key for producers/organizations

-3)Value  -->Actual data to deploy payload
+3)Value --> Actual data to deploy payload

 # Components in Apache Tomcat